NBOMe-mescaline: Legal status

+International

 NBOMe-mescaline is not listed in the schedules set out by the United Nations' Single Convention on Narcotic Drugs from 1961 nor their Convention on Psychotropic Substances from 1971, so the signatory countries to these international drug control treaties are not required by said treaties to control NBOMe-mescaline.

+Canada

+NBOMe-mescaline is not a controlled substance in Canada as of 2025.

 United States

 NBOMe-mescaline is not listed in the list of scheduled controlled substances in the USA.
 It is therefore not scheduled at the federal level in the United States, but it is possible that NBOMe-mescaline could legally be considered an analog of mescaline, and therefore sales or possession could potentially be prosecuted under the Federal Analogue Act.